Chairperson: Mrs Sharon Slack

-Susan does the selection of children that are lucky to receive Abaana sponsorship in the now nine funded schools.
+Susan does the selection of children that are lucky to receive Abaana sponsorship in the now thirteen funded schools.
 She gets to see the children’s beaming smiles as they receive scholastic materials and gifts from their sponsors.

 Jesca is the Administrator.

 How did Abaana start?